-Answer 6.
+Answer 9.
 The return is negative the number of time steps for the car to reach the goal.
-An episode corresponds to the car starting near the bottom of the valley and the agent driving it until it reaches the top of the hill in front of the car.
+An episode corresponds to the car starting near the bottom of the valley and the agent driving it until it reaches the top of the hill in from of the car.
 An optimal policy reverses up the hill behind the car until some specific point is reached, at which point the car accelerates forward until it reaches the goal.
-There is no limit on how long an episode can be.
+There is no limit on how long an episode can be. $J(\pi)$ is the expected number of time steps for the agent to reach the goal

-2.5.2 Markov Property
+2.7.2 Markov Property